 Day 4: Glass House Mountains

-No matter what kind of hiker you are (hardcore, casual, not-at-all), definitely carve out at least a day on your Sunshine Coast itinerary to explore the Glass House Mountains.
+No matter what kind of hiker you are (hardcore, casual, not-at-all), definitely carve out at least a day on your Sunshine Coast to Brisbane itinerary to explore the Glass House Mountains.

 There are a few worthwhile lookouts just a quick walk from where you park your car, including the Tibrogargan Lookout and the Glass House Mountains Lookout Circuit.